belsiekurns/Mart341.50-WebDesign/MART341.50-WEBDESIGN/Assignment12/README.md

 ### 5. Box Shadows and Borders
 Added subtle shadows to sections for depth and a modern look.
 Rounded borders make the design softer and more inviting.

----

-Let me know if you'd like me to adjust anything further!
-This structure is ready for you to customize or present as is.